Selection, planting and design with hardy nursery stock for amenity and landscape purposes

 • Inadequate post-planting irrigation regimes, assuming rainfall will suffice during the critical establishment phase.

-• Misconception: Topping a tree (cutting the main stem) is an acceptable pruning method.
-Correction: Topping is harmful and can lead to decay, weak regrowth, and structural failure; proper pruning follows ANSI A300 standards or BS 3998.
+• Misconception: Topping a tree is an acceptable pruning method.
+Correction: Topping (removing the crown) is harmful and can lead to decay, weak regrowth, and structural instability.
+Proper pruning follows the principles of reduction, thinning, or removal of deadwood.

-• Misconception: Tree roots only grow as deep as the tree is tall.
-Correction: Most tree roots are shallow (within the top 60 cm of soil) and spread widely, often extending beyond the canopy drip line.
+• Misconception: Tree roots grow deep into the soil.
+Correction: Most tree roots are shallow, typically within the top 60 cm of soil, and spread widely.
+This affects how construction or soil compaction impacts tree health.

 Frequently Asked Questions